stepchowfun/proofs/proofs/Experiments/ContextGraph/README.md

 # Context graphs

 This directory introduces *context graphs*.
-Each node in a context graph provides its own local view of the graph.
+A context graph is locally structured like an arbitrary graph but globally structured like a rooted DAG.